Access to Higher Education – Diploma in Health

 in their ability to study at a higher

 How is it taught

-The Access course is taught through a range of teaching methods including lectures, research, laboratory based experiments, group discussions and workshops.
-In addition to taught sessions students will develop independent research and study skills through independent study.
+The Access course is taught through a range of teaching methods including lectures, discussions, research, laboratory based experiments, group discussions and workshops.
+In addition to taught sessions students will develop independent research and study skills through seminar based sessions.

 How will I be assessed?

-You will be assessed through a range of methods.
+You will be assessed through a varied range of assessment methods.
 These will include; written assignments, laboratory based experiments, open book tests, presentations, group activities and written reports.
 The assessments take place throughout the course so you will not have to face any final exams at the end to pass the course, and you can monitor your progress at any stage.
-To achieve the Access to HE Diploma, you will need to gain 60 credits, of which at least 45 must be at Level 3.
-Of the 60 credits, 15 are ungraded and 45 are graded pass, merit or distinction.
+To achieve the Access to HE qualification you will need to gain 60 credits in total, a minimum of 45 credits at Level 3 which will be graded and 15 credits which will be ungraded

 What else do I need to know?